Steady and Predictive Stroke

 • To draw small curves with tight turn radii, decrease the offset.

-To return to freestyle stroke mode, exit Steady Stroke or the Draw Style tools.
+To return to freestyle stroke mode, tap the Steady Stroke icon again to toggle it off.

 Predictive Stroke